 If you want to transfer eBooks purchased from Barnes & Noble, Kobo, Sony or other stores to Kindle, things will be a little tough.
 These books are typically DRM protected so we can't directly convert the formats.
 Instead, we have to strip the DRM restrictions first.
-DRM-protected PDF books also have to be decrypted because Kindle only support DRM-free PDF.
+DRM-protected PDF books also have to be decrypted because Kindle only supports DRM-free PDF.

 Download Epubor DRM Removal tool:Windows Version Download Mac Version Download